Date Published: 2019-02-18 // Updated: 2021-01-11

 - Corporate Reports

-Uncollated Printed Sheets are Useful at Trade Shows, Seminars and as Sales Sheets.
+Uncollated Printed Sheets are Useful at Trade Shows, Seminars, Sales Sheets, Fact Sheets and many others.

 When the printed sheets in the document will be used as required, uncollated stacks of sheets are a better way to go.
 Here are some examples: